ncatlab/nlab-content/pages/1768.md

 ## Idea

-A Cauchy sequence is an infinite [[sequence]] which ought to converge in the sense successive terms get arbitrarily close together, as they would if they were getting arbitrarily close to a limit.
+A _Cauchy sequence_ is an infinite [[sequence]] which ought to [[convergence|converge]] in the sense that successive terms get arbitrarily close together, as they would if they were getting arbitrarily close to a limit.
 Among sequences, only Cauchy sequences will converge; in a [[complete space]], all Cauchy sequence converge.

 ## Definitions